-Have you ever hired a coach/consultant for your SAS and didn't get the results you wanted?
+Have you ever hired a coach/consultant for your SaaS and didn't get the results you wanted?
 Or maybe you feel like you wasted your money because the content was really good—but it didn't really have an impact on your business?

-I'm going to explain why this happened to you, how you can find a SAS coach that can really help take you to the next level, get you results, free up your time, help you become a better CEO, a better founder, and a better strategic thinker.
+I'm going to explain why this happened to you, how you can find a SaaS coach that can really help take you to the next level, get you results, free up your time, help you become a better CEO, a better founder, and a better strategic thinker.

 Ready?
 Let’s dive in.